donavon/thwack/README.md

     event.stopPropagation();

     // because we called `preventDefault` above, the caller's request
-    // will be resolved to this `ThwackResponse` (defaults to status of 200) return new thwack.ThwackResponse({
+    // will be resolved to this `ThwackResponse` (defaults to status of 200 and ok) return new thwack.ThwackResponse(
+      {
         data: {
           name: 'Fake Username',
           email: 'fakeuser@example.com',
         },
-    });
+      },
+      options
+    );
   }
 });
 ```

 ### Convert DTO to Model

 Often it is desirable to convert a DTO (Data Transfer Object) into something easier to consume by the client.
 In this example below, we convert a complex DTO into `firstName`, `lastName`, `avatar`, and `email`.
-Other data elements that are returned from the API call are ignored.
+Other data elements that are returned from the API call, but not needed by the applications, are ignored.

 You can see an example of DTO conversion, logging, and returning fake data in this sample app.